7 Myths About Dried Blood Spot (DBS)

 DBS samples can be collected and subsequently tested for more than a hundred compounds.
 It is very commonly use in numerous infectious disease assays such as HIV and Hepatitis screening, viral loads and syphilis as well as genotyping.
-A list of various uses can be found in a CDC presentation on our website.
+A list of various uses can be found in a CDC presentation.

 Myth #3: Dried Blood Spot is a new technology that can only be used with the newest, most sensitive detection technologies.

 DBS or blood spotted onto paper, was originally introduced about 100 years ago but put in to practice by the scientist, Robert Guthrie.
 In 1963.
 Dr. Guthrie originally looked at testing infants for phenylketonuria (PKU) which is caused by high levels of the amino acid, phenylalanine.
 The simple assay he developed was a bacterial inhibition assay, which monitored the growth of the bacteria Bacillus subtilis, which was inhibited under normal test conditions, but would grow unabated when blood containing high amounts of phenylalanine are present.
 Today, Dried Blood Spot techniques can be used with the most sensitive detection technologies making it extremely versatile in the lab as well as in field settings.